 You have to have a modern web browser that supports WebRTC to use this.
 That means Google Chrome, Firefox, or Opera; it doesn’t work with Internet Explorer or Safari.
 You’re also limited to a max of 8 people.

-When I asked the people at appear.in if they had any concerns about whether we compete (we don’t - they do video, we do meeting process), they replied that they’re targeting a “younger market” than we are.
+When I asked the people at whereby.com if they had any concerns about whether we compete (we don’t - they do video, we do meeting process), they replied that they’re targeting a “younger market” than we are.

 After recovering from that slap (unintended, I’m sure!
 They seem very nice.)
 I realized that they’d just given about the clearest recommendation we can give.
 To put that in less ageist terms: